nalepaanna/rez-qa-challenge/README.md

   *	Use CSS to select elements (no XPATH)
   *	Each story should have their own test suite
   *	Automated tests should be committed to a branch of this repo
-    *	The branch name should be your firstname_lastname
+    *	The branch name should be your firstname_lastname.
     *	You can use either, your personal account, or create a ‘burner’ account for this commit.
     *	Anyone accessing your branch should have sufficient documentation to run both suites.
     *	Do not include the node_modules in your commit.
   *	Visual Studio Code is the preferred IDE and can be downloaded for free
     *	https://code.visualstudio.com/Download
-    *	You are free to commit any IDE settings you think are relevent to other engineers running your tests
+    *	You are free to commit any IDE settings you think are relevant to other engineers running your tests

 ---

 Story One:

-As a user I want the ability to save properties I’m looking at to review later.
+As a user I want the ability to save properties I’m looking at so they can be reviewed at a later time.

 Acceptance Criteria:
   *	Each property on the [hub](https://www.rezfusionhubdemo.com/hub-test-vacation-rentals) should have an easy Favorite on/off button indicating that this property has been saved.